nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 end
 ```

-The add the following to your app's Repo module:
+Then add the following to your app's Repo module:

 ```elixir
 # /lib/my_app/repo.ex